Fast Flow Reconstruction via Robust Invertible nxn Convolution: Experiments

-\textbf{Hyperparamaters:} In the CIFAR experiment, the depth of flow $K$ and the number of levels $L$ are set to $32$ and $3$, respectively.
+\textbf{Network Configurations:} In the CIFAR experiment, the depth of flow $K$ and the number of levels $L$ are set to $32$ and $3$, respectively.
 Meanwhile, the depth of flow in ImageNet experiments is set to $48$, the numbers of levels of ImageNet $32 \times 32$ and ImageNet $64 \times 64$ experiments are set to $3$ and $4$, respectively.
-We use Adam optimizer \cite{adam_optim} to optimize the networks where batch size and learning rate are set to $64$ (per GPU) and $0.001$, respectively.
-We choose Normal Distribution as the prior distribution $p_{\mathcal{Z}}(z) \sim \mathcal{N}(\mathbf{z}; 0, \mathbf{I})$ in all experiments.
+We use the Adam optimizer \cite{adam_optim} to optimize the networks in which batch size and learning rate are set to $64$ (per GPU) and $0.001$, respectively.
+We choose Normal Distribution as the prior distribution $p_{\mathcal{Z}}(z) \sim \mathcal{N}(\mathbf{z}; 0, \mathbf{I})$ in all~experiments.

+\textls[-15]{The shift function $\mathcal{S}$ will be not inverse if the $\alpha_c = 0$ ($\exists\;c \in [1...C]$).
+Hence, in the training process, we will first initialize $\alpha_c = 1 \text{ and } \beta_c = 0$ ($1 \leq c \leq C$).
+During the learning processing, we keep $\alpha_c$ ($1 \leq c \leq C$) as a different $0$ to guarantee that the shift function $\mathcal{S}$ is inverse and to guarantee the tractability of the Jacobian determinant.
+Training models on high-dimensional data requires large memory.
+To be able to train with a large batch size, we simultaneously and distributively trained the models on four GPUs via Horovod \mbox{(\url{https://github.com/horovod/horovod})} and TensorFlow (\url{https://tensorflow.org}) frameworks. }

-Table \ref{tab:bit_per_dims} shows our experimental results.
-As the results, our proposal helps to improve the generative models on ImageNet $32 \times 32$ and ImageNet $64 \times 64$ datasets that are more challenging than CIFAR-10.
-Our proposed invertible $n \times n$ convolution provides a better generative capability than the stand-alone invertible $1 \times 1$ convolution.
-Since Emerging Convolution uses invertible auto-regressive convolution, our proposal is, therefore, less complicated and fast inference than Emerging Convolution.
-We take the advantages the invertible $1 \times 1$ convolution in our design, thus, we are also able to learn the permutation matrix via $1 \times 1$ convolution instead of the fixed permutation in RealNVP.
+\textbf{Results:} Table \ref{tab:bit_per_dims} shows our experimental results.
+In particular, our proposal helps to improve the generative models on ImageNet $32 \times 32$ and ImageNet $64 \times 64$ datasets, which are more challenging than CIFAR-10.
+In particular, our proposed method achieves a state-of-the-art performance in which the bit per dimension results in ImageNet \mbox{$32 \times 32$}, and ImageNet \mbox{$64 \times 64$} is \textbf{3.96} and \textbf{3.74}, respectively.
+In comparison, the Emerging Convolution~\cite{dxd_invertible_conv} and Glow achieve similar results in both ImageNet \mbox{$32 \times 32$} and ImageNet \mbox{$64 \times 64$} benchmarks, which are 4.09 and 3.81, respectively.
+Meanwhile, the corresponding results of RealNVP on these benchmarks are 4.28 and 3.98, respectively.
+As shown by the results, our proposed invertible $n \times n$ convolution provides a better generative capability than the stand-alone invertible $1 \times 1$ convolution.
+Since Emerging Convolution uses invertible auto-regressive convolution, our proposal is, therefore, less complicated and has faster inference than Emerging Convolution.
+In the CIFAR-10 benchmark, although our model does not perform as well as Glow \cite{glow} and Emerging Convolution \cite{dxd_invertible_conv}, we find it interesting that our method gains competitive results with a small number of modifications.
+The gap in performance is partially caused by the small amount of CIFAR-10 data that is inefficient for training the well-generalized convolution.